WoW Classic Priest Guide - The Best Priest builds for Vanilla

 -Not great overall damage

-As you can see Priests do perform extremely well in groups as a healers but they aren’t as good in terms of damage as other classes.
+As you can see Holy Priests do perform extremely well in groups as a healers but they aren’t as good in terms of damage as other classes.
 They offer decent consistent leveling speed thanks to great mana efficiency on their spells but not the best one since they haven’t got mobility boosting abilities.
-Priests are also good choice in PvP as both healers and dps.
-They perform exceedingly good on 1v1 as a Shadow and bit worse in group combat.
+Priests are also a good choice in PvP as both healers and dps.
+They perform exceedingly good on 1v1 as a Shadow.
+The effects are a bit worse in group combat.

 The most important advice that you can get during your Priest leveling is making use of a five second rule.
 It basically means that you want to throw all of your most important spells at the enemy at the beginning of the combat.
-After that finish the fight by using wand auto attacks.
+After that hit your enemy with wand auto attacks to finish the fight.
 As your damage without abilities should be great (thanks to Improved Wand Specialization) you will be able to kill the enemy easily.
-After five seconds of not spending mana you will start to recharge it so always take advantage of this trick.
+After five seconds of not spending mana you will start to recharge it so always take advantage of this min-maxing trick.
 Below are few others that can help you during leveling and later on.
+You don't have to be exclusively a healing bot, Priests can offer some powerful buffs and their damage output can be significant too.

 -Try to sustain through Power Word Shield and Spirit Tap instead of healing yourself

--Cast Power Word Shield after Inner Focus to get increased value on first one
+-You should only be casting Power Word Shield after Inner Focus to increase value of the first one

 -If you are in combat with multiple enemies use Shadow Word Pain on each one of them and fear them all up.
 After that focus them individually.

 During early levels you want to focus on getting maximum amount of points into Wand Specialization as it is crucial for your leveling damage.
-After that you will be looking to put some points into Shadow tree and Discipline tree afterwards.
+After that you will be looking to put some points into Shadow tree and Discipline (Disc) tree afterwards.
 On level 40 it is necessary to reset talents so keep that in mind while leveling.
 Below there is a route which you should follow when allocating points to your build.
+If you're struggling with planning this process properly, make sure to use a talent calculator.

 Discipline tree :